yomidevs/yomitan/README.md

 *   As a last resort, try using the [Refresh Firefox](https://support.mozilla.org/en-US/kb/reset-preferences-fix-problems) feature to reset your user profile.
 It appears that the Firefox profile system can corrupt itself preventing IndexedDB from being accessible to Yezichak.

-**Will you add support for online dictionaries?**

-Online dictionaries will not be implemented because it is not possible to support them in a robust way.
-In order to perform deinflection, Yezichak must execute dozens of database queries for every single word.
-Factoring in network latency and the fragility of web scraping, it would not be possible to maintain a good and consistent user experience.

 **Is it possible to use Yezichak with files saved locally on my computer with Chrome?**